 MoCrochet by Melinda Miller

-Melinda is a crochetaholic.
+About: Melinda is a crochetaholic.
 She crochets just about every day.
 When she’s not crocheting, she likes to spend time with her mum, and her stash of yarn!
-Her passions in life are God, family, and crochet, and her grandkids are her heart.
+Her passions in life are family, crochet, and her grandkids are her heart.